Today I’m going to show you how to make cold brew coffee and how simple a summertime treat can be!

 Summer is right around the corner …. literally.
 This means us coffee fanatics get to transition from hot coffee drinks to some sort of colder coffee beverage.
-Or maybe you switch to iced tea during the summer. (we can still be friends) Whatever you drink, I’ll make it easy to show you how to make cold brew coffee!
+Or maybe you switch to iced tea during the summer. (we can still be friends)

 First of all, if you’ve never cold brewed coffee or tea, it’s really the easiest thing on the planet to do AND the flavor of a cold brew is so much more concentrated.
 However, it definitely does not provide one with instant gratification. (it takes a hot minute, or cold minute rather) You may have seen some of the ready to drink cold brews in your local supermarket which are brewed long before they hit the shelves.
 But, there are some good brands out there, not gonna lie.